hash2430/pitchtron/ReadMe.md

 ============
 ![](pitchtron_logo.png)

-* Prosody transfer toolkit where you don't need stylish training DB.
+* Prosody transfer toolkit with which you can generate stylish speeches even though they are not included at training DB.
-* We can transfer Korean dialects(Kyongsang, Cheolla) and emotive prosodies.
+* We can transfer Korean dialects(Kyongsang, Cheolla) and emotive prosodies as well as neutral dialogues.
 * Hard pitchtron is for strictly transferring the prosody thus, the sentence structure of reference audio and target sentence better match.
 * Soft pitchtron pursues natural sounding prosody transfer even the reference audio and target sentence are totally different in content.
 * The DB we are releasing with this project [emotion_tts](https://github.com/emotiontts/emotiontts_open_db)